Who is choosing you during interview?

 At the interview you may be interviewed by one interviewer or many, by someone from Human Resources, hiring managers and potential supervisors.
 An interview can be one-on-one or a group interview with several interviewers, in some cases even including other candidates interviewing for the same job.

 Always enter an interview prepared with knowledge of the company and the reasons why you want the job.
-Be prepared with examples of how your skills qualify you for the job.
+Also be prepared with examples of how your skills qualify you for the job.
 If taken to lunch, consider it part of the interview.
 You are being observed in a social setting.
 Be careful what you say and go light on the alcohol.